yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![A callout points to the Databases folder in Object Explorer.](images/ha-ssms-ip.png "Object Explorer")

-    > **Note:** It could take a minute to connect the first time as this goes through the Azure Internal Load Balancer.
+    > **Note**: It could take a minute to connect the first time as this goes through the Azure Internal Load Balancer.

 56. Move back to Failover Cluster Manager on **SQLVM1**, and you can review the IP Addresses that were added by selecting Roles and **BCDRAOG** and viewing the Resources.
 Notice how the **10.0.2.100** is Online.